Wizards and Witches

 The Wizard of Earthsea

-The book stands out as a fantasy adventure story, a literary work on the power of language and a serious lesson about the consequences of our actions.
-The other books in what became a series are less immediately accessible.
+The book stands out as a fantasy adventure story; a literary work on the power of language; and a compelling lesson about the consequences of our actions.
+The other books in what became a series are, perhaps, less immediately accessible.
 The Wizard of Earthsea is, probably, best read at an age of 11 or older to help kids appreciate a story as tense and compelling as anything Harry Potter has to offer.

 The following fantasy titles are all about dragons and their relationships with humans.
 The first two books are aimed at young adults of about 9+, while the third title is a fantasy and SciFi classic suitable for teenagers and adults: